khelben/owasp-top-10-presentation/slides.md

 ### Attack

-No or weak SSL/TLS, risk for man in the middle attacks
+No or weak SSL/TLS, risk of man in the middle attacks

 ![](images/03-2.jpeg)